gvergnaud/ts-pattern/README.md

     .exhaustive();
 ```

-If you use `P.select`, TS-Pattern will pick up the type of the property you selected, and will inferyour handler's type accordingly.
+When using `P.select` in a pattern, TS-Pattern will find and inject the selected value in your handler.
+The type of your handler's argument is inferred accordingly.

 ```ts
 const formatContent = (content: Content): string =>